Connections Lab Knowledge Center

 2 or more years: Governor, US Senator, US Representative, some statewide offices

 1-2 years: State House and Senate, big city Mayor, some statewide offices

-Up to 1 year: all others
+Up to 1 year: all other “down ballot” races

 Beginning in January, parties begin to elect delegates at caucuses or party meetings (depending on your state).
 Well before that you should have gotten to know activists on your district; they are most likely to become delegates to your endorsing convention.
 You’ll be seeking their vote long before you seek votes from voters.
 You need to know exactly how delegates get from being just regular folks to being delegates.
-The process can be quite involved but it’s very important.
+The process can be quite involved, but it’s very important.
 The party has three things to offer you: people, money and endorsement.
 Start early and the people will be plentiful.
 Do not expect your money to come from the party; there are legal limits to how much money a party can give you.
 An endorsement is valuable in that it gives you recognition, focuses party resources and usually causes un-endorsed candidates to drop out.

 If you have never volunteered on a campaign, you don’t know how it really works.
 The best way to get that experience is to actively volunteer on a campaign.
 And if you’ve helped someone, they may help you; you’re getting into politics -you’ll need friends!

 Are you active in the party you seek endorsement from?

 Have you gotten to know potential delegates to the endorsing convention?